-Charles Sturt University and Western Sydney University are proud to partner to deliver a Joint Medical Program (JMP) that will serve our communities and deliver upon workforce needs across our regions.
+Charles Sturt University and Western Sydney University are proud to partner to deliver a joint program in medicine that will serve our communities and deliver upon workforce needs across our regions.

-By working in partnership with our many and varied communities, we are pleased to acknowledge that the establishment of a JMP will contribute to the ongoing development, wellbeing and prosperity of the communities and regions we serve across New South Wales.
+By working in partnership with our many and varied communities, we are pleased to acknowledge that the establishment of a joint program in medicine will contribute to the ongoing development, wellbeing and prosperity of the communities and regions we serve across New South Wales.

 Commencing in 2021, this new collaborative program will enable both universities to develop and deliver a model that will allow for the expansion of medical training in rural locations.
 Most importantly it will allow students in rural and regional Australia to train in the bush and develop the skills, knowledge and networks that will allow them to take up rural medical practice.